The Covid and Software Testing Connection: A Pandemic Story

 What does Software Testing mean to me now?

-The first everyday testing experience that came to mind were my school exams.
-It’s something most students dread, and many get to experience growing up.
+The first everyday testing experience that came to mind was my school exams.
+They are something most students dread, and many experience them growing up.

 Life after the Covid connection